Hezbollah–Israel conflict (2023–present): Israeli invasion of Lebanon

-Ceasefire violations (November 2024–present)
+Ceasefire violations (November 2024 – March 2026)

 On 3 December, Hezbollah fired two projectiles at the Shebaa Farms in what it described as a "defensive and warning response", accusing Israel of committing repeated ceasefire violations.
 In response, the IDF conducted a wave of strikes in southern Lebanon, killing nine people.
 Two people, including a Lebanese security services corporal, were killed by Israeli strikes earlier that day.
 On 9 December, four reservists of the 35th Paratroopers Brigade were killed in an accident when unmarked munitions exploded in a tunnel in the Labbouneh area, which detonated Hezbollah weaponry, leading to the tunnel's collapse.
 The IDF withdrew from Al-Khiyam on 12 December in accordance with the ceasefire.
 On 26 January 2025, a day before the ceasefire's deadline, Israeli forces fired at Lebanese residents en route to communities near the border, killing 22 people and injuring 124.
 After the ceasefire's initial deadline passed on 27 January, Israeli troops refused to withdraw from southern Lebanon, accusing the Lebanese government of not upholding the deal.
 The ceasefire was extended to 18 February.

 On 13 February, the IDF accused Iran's Quds Force of smuggling cash onto civilian flights en route to Beirut–Rafic Hariri International Airport to fund Hezbollah.
 In response, Lebanon blocked an Iranian passenger plane from entering its territory.
 The decision sparked protests from Hezbollah supporters, who blocked access to the airport, and on 15 February, attacked a UNIFIL convoy en route to the airport, injuring deputy force commander Chok Bahadur Dhakal.
 On 17 February, an Israeli drone strike hit a car in Sidon, killing Mohammed Shaheen, Hamas's operations chief in Lebanon.
 On the ceasefire's deadline on 18 February, the IDF withdrew from all of southern Lebanon, apart from five hilltops on the border—namely al-Aziyah, al-Awaida, el-Hamames, Jabal Bilat, and Labbouneh.

 On 22 March, six rockets were fired at Metula from southern Lebanon, with three crashing in Lebanon and the rest being intercepted.
 Hezbollah denied responsibility for the attack.
 The IDF responded with strikes on dozens of Hezbollah targets across southern Lebanon, including rocket launchers.
 On 25 March, an Israeli drone strike on a vehicle in Qaaqaait al-Jisr killed Hassan Kamal Halawi, who commanded Hezbollah's anti-tank missile unit in southern Lebanon.
 On 28 March, two rockets were fired at Kiryat Shmona, with one falling short in Lebanon and the other being intercepted.
 In response, the IDF said that it struck several Hezbollah targets in southern Lebanon, including command centers.
 A strike in Kfar Tebnit killed three people and injured 18 others.
 An airstrike also hit a building in Dahieh that the IDF accused of storing drones from Hezbollah's Unit 127, in the first attack in Beirut since the ceasefire went into effect.